Edward Mujica

 Edward José Mujica ([muˈxika]; born May 10, 1984) is a Venezuelan former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Cleveland Indians, San Diego Padres, Florida/Miami Marlins, St. Louis Cardinals, Boston Red Sox, Oakland Athletics and Detroit Tigers.
+He played in Major League Baseball (MLB) for the Cleveland Indians, San Diego Padres, Florida/Miami Marlins, St. Louis Cardinals, Boston Red Sox, Oakland Athletics, and Detroit Tigers.

 Career

 Cleveland Indians

-Mujica originally signed with the Indians as an undrafted free agent in October, 2001.
+Mujica originally signed with the Indians as an undrafted free agent on October 22, 2001.
 He quickly became one of the top pitching prospects in the Cleveland organization.

-Mujica began his career as a starter with San Felipe, Burlington and Lake County in 2002, 2003, and 2004.
-He became a full-time reliever in 2005, and dominated the Carolina League as the closer with the Kinston Indians, earning a 2.08 ERA, 14 saves, 32 strikeouts and just two walks in 26 innings before being promoted to Double-A Akron.
-He continued his dominance with the Aeros, going 2–1 with 10 saves, a 2.88 ERA, 33 strikeouts, and only five walks in 34 2/3 innings.
+Mujica began his career as a starter with San Felipe, the Burlington Royals, and Lake County Captains in 2002, 2003, and 2004.
+He became a full-time reliever in 2005, and dominated the Carolina League as the closer with the Single-A Kinston Indians, earning a 2.08 ERA, 14 saves, 32 strikeouts and just two walks in 26 innings pitched before being promoted to the Double-A Akron Aeros.
+Mujica continued his dominance with the Aeros, going 2–1 with 10 saves, a 2.88 ERA, 33 strikeouts, and only five walks in 34 2/3 innings.